fahadmahmood212/nativescript/README.md

 # nativescript
-this is project for my coursework 3 KIA.
+this is project for my coursework 3. to run on the terminal use commands tns preview.